 Chosen for Obedience

 Chosen and destined by God the Father and sanctified by the Spirit for obedience to Jesus Christ.
-(I Peter 1:2)
+(1 Peter 1:2)

 What Is God Saying?

 Peter probably wrote this from Rome.
 Note that Babylon in 5:13 is the code name for Rome.
-It was addressed to five churches in the Northern region of present-day Turkey.
+He addressed the five churches in the Northern region of present-day Turkey.
 It was not a good time to be a Christian, thanks to Nero.
-Christians everywhere must have felt weary, the plague of nagging doubts, a mood of discouragement in their struggle against the godless world about them.
-Peter knew what was happening in the world and what might happen to Christians in that world.
+Christians everywhere must have felt weary, plagued by nagging doubt and a mood of discouragement in their struggle with the hostile environment in which they lived.
+Peter knew what was happening and what might happen to Christians in that world.

 How Does This Apply To Us?

 If ever the Holy Scriptures spoke to its own time and ours, it is in the letters of Peter.
 The world was and is trying to squeeze the Christian into its mold.
 Perhaps many of us are not now suffering for obedience to Christ, but who can deny that we are living in a world in which obedience to Jesus Christ is thought to be something ranging from mild ignorance to wild insanity?
-God's plan for human life and the drift of the world into moral chaos are poles apart.
-Secular humanism wants nothing to do with concepts like sanctification by the Spirit or obedience to Jesus, yet these are the key ingredients of the Christian life.
+God's plan for human life and a drift into moral chaos are poles apart.
+Approaches to life such as secular humanism have no interest in concepts such as sanctification by the Spirit or obedience to Jesus, yet these are essential components of the Christian life.

 Pray With Me

-Heavenly Father, it is a sacred privilege to be chosen by You.
-It is wonderful beyond all understanding even though I feel unworthy to be chosen to live for the glory of Jesus Christ.
-Yet I must not only rejoice in the fact that to be chosen is to be privileged, but I must also understand that to be privileged is to be responsible.
+Heavenly Father, it is a sacred privilege to be chosen by you.
+It is wonderful beyond all understanding.
+Yet I must not only rejoice in that you have chosen me, but I must also understand that to be chosen is to be responsible.
 I am set apart by the Spirit for obedience to Jesus Christ.
 ‘You did not choose me, but I chose you and appointed you that you should go and bear fruit and that your fruit should abide.’
-With the Psalmist I say, ‘Such knowledge is too wonderful for me.
+With the psalmist, I say, ‘Such knowledge is too wonderful for me.
 It is high, I cannot attain unto it.’
 Yet, there it is—a hand that lifts, a voice that commands, a love that will not let me go.
-Such grace can only be accepted in reverent and holy wonder.
-Such undeserving favor calls for gratitude too full and too deep for words.
+Such grace can only be accepted in reverent and holy wonder and calls for gratitude that is too full and too deep for words.

 In the name of Him who said, ‘If you keep my commandments, you will abide in my love.’
 Amen.